-17 This guidance is both a public and an evolving document.
+16. This guidance is both a public and an evolving document.
 Periodically, it will be reviewed and (where appropriate) revised in the light of experience.

-Issued by the Conduct Committee of the Financial Reporting Council July 2013 www.frc.org.uk
+Issued by the Conduct Committee of the Financial Reporting Council in July 2013 and revised by the Board with effect from 1 January 2021.